pemcg/manageiq-automation-howto-guide/chapter20/calling_automation_from_api.md

 end
 ```

 Edit the default values for server, username and password if required.
-Run the script as...
+Run the script as:

 ```
 ./run_via_api.rb -s 192.168.1.1 -u cfadmin -p password -d ACME -n General \